Employment Eligibility Verification

 Note: U.S. Social Security Numbers (SSN) are required when completing the I-9 because GW participates in E-Verify (# 335965) You would need to have applied for an SSN prior to completing an I-9.

-New hires: Within three (3) business days after date of hire, verification of newly hired employees must be initiated.
+New hires: Within three (3) business days after the date of hire, verification of newly hired employees must be initiated.

 Existing employees newly assigned to a contract: Within 90 calendar days from the contract award date, each employee already on staff who is assigned to the contract or 30 days after assignment to the contract, whichever is later.